How to Get Unstuck in Life

 When I feel stuck, I just set a timer on that day and write anyway.
 I often exercise in smaller chunks because that allows me to not stress too much about it and just get it done.

-I promise you that is not the case!
 It’s common to think that if you can’t devote big periods of time to something that it’s not worth doing.
 That is simply not true!!!!
+Here’s what results in not making progress–not doing anything.

 Consistent, everyday attention to one project does work—even when you don’t feel like doing it.